-Palmetto Medical Institute reserves the right to modify academic policies, regulations, courses, fees and other matters of policy and rule when deemed necessary and with due notice.
-Students will be given advance notification of such changes.
-No changes will be made effective until approved by the Commission for Independent Education, Florida Department of Education.
+Palmetto Medical Institute reserves the right to modify academic policies, regulations, courses, fees and other

+Independent Education, Florida Department of Education.

 FACILITIES

 Palmetto Medical Institute is located at 9245 SW 157th Street, Suite 209 Palmetto Bay, FL 33157.
 An elevator and stairs are available for students, personnel, and guests to access the school that is located on a second floor.
 The facility is 1,125 Square feet which includes 2 classrooms, a laboratory, reception & student area, 1 restroom, and 1 administrative office.
 The main office is equipped for meetings and interviews with guests and students.
 The space is adequate for the programs offered.